 Well, there you have it — the worst of the neighborhoods in Cincinnati with North Fairmount landing at the bottom of the pack.

-The worst neighborhoods in Cincinnati are North Fairmount, South Cumminsville, Lower Price Hill, East Westwood, South Fairmount, Sedamsville, Winton Hills, East Price Hill, Camp Washington, and Avondale.
+The worst neighborhoods in Cincinnati are North Fairmount, South Cumminsville, East Westwood, Lower Price Hill, South Fairmount, Winton Hills, Sedamsville, Mount Airy, East Price Hill, and Avondale.

 As mentioned earlier, the neighborhoods in Cincinnati aren’t all bad.
 Hyde Park takes the cake as the best place to live in Cincinnati.